 Theatre T15, Mendenhall Center for the Performing Arts, basement level

-Explore the college’s research archive of women’s clothing now in its 46th year.
-It is the subject of the new book Real Clothes, Real Lives: 200 Years of What Women Wore and an exhibition, co-curated with Rebecca Shea ’99, at the New York Historical Museum until mid-June.
-The cabinets will be open, and examples of garments and accessories will be on view.
+Explore this research archive of women’s clothing in the basement of Mendenhall.
+The cabinets will be open and examples of garments and accessories will be out on view.

 Wright Hall 002